Understanding the invader-driven replicator dynamics: Invader-driven fitness matrix and -species steady state

-Considering that when $\lambda_i$ include both negative and positive entries, the selection will proceed to keep only the positive-fitness species, we will from now on focus on the case, when the invasion traits are all positive, or all negative.
-The $\lambda_i-$ positive scenario is the only scenario that can yield coexistence of multiple species, that is why we present all the analysis of this case in the main text \footnote{The $\lambda_i$-negative case, which leads always to competitive exclusion, is detailed with formal proofs in the supplements (See text S1 and Figure \ref{fig:negative})}.
+\end{rmk} Considering that when $\lambda_i$ include both negative and positive entries, the selection proceed to keep only the positive-fitness species, we from now on focus on the case, when the invasion traits are all positive, or all negative.
+The $\lambda_i-$ positive scenario is the only scenario that can yield coexistence of multiple species, that is why we present all the analysis of this case in the main text.
+The $\lambda_i$-negative case, which leads always to competitive exclusion, is detailed with formal proofs in the supplements (See Section \ref{supp:negative} and Figure \ref{fig:negative}).